Some people love blogging. And some not so much…don’t fall into this group, like I did.

 - Your content needs to be the focus.
 Avoid clutter on the page.

-The Harvest blog is simple, clean, and branded well.
+The Harvest blog user experience is simple, clean, and branded well.
 Content is the focus, but they also offer clear call-to-action in the global navigation and sidebar (Sign Up and Try It Free).

 4. Install Google Analytics to measure results.